Carrie Cousins

 5. Test your form!

-Many of the best practices for a donation button are the same ones that you’ll use for the rest of your website design, with a few elements that are specific to the button itself.
+Many of the best practices for a donation button are the same ones you’ll use for the rest of your website design, with a few elements that are specific to the button itself.

 The microcopy – text – on a donation button should use the word “Donate.”
+It’s also OK to use all caps here to place additional emphasis on this direct call to action.

 People know that word and expect to see it.
-Alternates include “Give Now” but donors respond best to “Donate” or “Donate Now.”
+Alternates include “Give Now,” but donors respond best to “Donate” or “Donate Now.”
 It’s direct and tells them exactly what to expect.

-How to Choose the Placement of a Donation Button
+Where to Place the Donation Button

 Places to insert a donation button include: